erwinmaza/EMiOS-Convention/README.md

 I've always thought using string identifiers was a bit fragile in Cocoa touch.
 Granted, I can't recall an instance where a mistyped identifier caused me grief, but the possibility always nagged at me.

+	In truth, I took to using #define macros to minimize typos in identifiers, but that still required coordination between the code and the nib/storyboards.
+I was not satisfied with that approach.

 So I decided to take a page from the Ruby-on-Rails framework philosophy of "convention over configuration" and see how many string identifiers I could purge from my code.

-The result: EMiOS+Convention, a collection of class extensions that break the Objective-C convention of extending one class per code file.
-Oh well.
+The result: EMiOS+Convention, a collection of class extensions that nevertheless break the Objective-C convention of extending one class per code file.

+These are just some of the generic categories I've found useful in apps I've built since I started this experiment, so by no means is this list intended to be comprehensive.
+If you have or can think of others, I'll be glad to add them to this collection.

 ## Usage